orbuluh/unix_tools/bash/CookBook.md

 - `kill %%` to kill the "current" or "last stopped" job

 # Recursive find and in-place replace
+- NOTE: in mac, `sed -i ''` is the equivalent of `sed -i` for linux
 ```bash
 find . -type f -name "*.md" -print0 | xargs -0 sed -i '' -e 's/range_sum/range_query/g'
 ```